cmd-johnson/deno-oauth2-client/README.md

 This module tries not to make assumptions on your use-cases.
 As such, it
-- has no external dependencies (not even Deno's standard library)
+- has no external dependencies outside of Deno's standard library
 - can be used with Deno's [http module](https://deno.land/std@0.71.0/http) or any other library for handling http requests, like [oak](https://deno.land/x/oak)
 - only implements OAuth 2.0 grants, letting you take care of storing and retrieving sessions, managing state parameters, etc.